Ambient or Classic Custom in Ear Monitors: Choosing the Right Customs for You

 3. What Is Your Typical Stage Setup Like?

 Consider your typical stage environment.
-Classic IEMs may allow for a bit of everything in your mix, even in a loud setting with guitar amps and bass cabs.
+Classic IEMs work well on loud stages — guitar amps, bass cabs, full drum kits.
+They give you the flexibility to include everything in your mix without being overwhelmed.
 With ambient IEMs, there's a risk of reaching a point where external sounds become too loud, potentially impacting your overall performance.
 But is there a middle ground?

 4. What Is the ‘Sweet Spot’?